aegeoztas/Kademlia-implementation/README.md

 to prepare the docker image for a local node it is

+## launcing a peer network
+to launch a peer network of 5 kademlia peers ready for connection you can run
+> python prepare_network.py

+> run_network.sh

+this will prepare 5 differnet config files and run 5 different dht-5 implementation instances using ip addressses 127.0.0.2-6 After this running the bash script run_network.sh will build and run 5 different peers for furthrer testing.
 ## Timeline
 1. <del>Registration: 30.
 April 23:59 CEST</del>
 2. <del>Initial Report: 21.
 May 23:59 CEST</del>